mitsuba-renderer/drjit/docs/debug.rst

 ------------------

 Dr.Jit operations that acess memory (e.g., :py:func:`dr.gather() <gather>`,
-:py:func:`dr.scatter(), dynamic slicing) emphasize performance and assume that provided indices are in bounds.
-Violating this rule can easily crash the process or produce other kinds of undefined behavior.
+:py:func:`dr.scatter()`, dynamic slicing) emphasize performance and assume that provided indices are in bounds.
+Programs that violate this rule can easily crash the process or produce other kinds of undefined behavior.
 To track down such issues, enable *debug mode* (:py:attr:`drjit.JitFlag.Debug`) at the beginning of your program.

 .. code-block:: python

    dr.set_flag(drjit.JitFlag.Debug, True)

-Debug mode adds bounds checks that report all undefined behavior along with the responsible Python source code location.
-It is expensive and should not be enabled by default. used to periodically detect issues.
-Debug mode comes at a significant additional cost and is not a good default setting.
-We recommend enabling it occasionally to flush out errors.
+Debug mode adds bounds checks that report all undefined behavior with the responsible Python source code location.
+It is expensive and should not be enabled by default.
+We recommend enabling it occasionally to flush out bugs.

-Further, consider using the functions
+Also consider using the functions

 - :py:func:`drjit.assert_true`,
 - :py:func:`drjit.assert_false`,
 - :py:func:`drjit.assert_equal`.

 to assert program invariants.
-They are only active in debug mode and can also check symbolic variables.
+They are active in debug mode and can check symbolic variables.

-In general, it should not be possible to crash Dr.Jit or run into undefined behavior when debug mode is enabled.
+In general, you should not be able to crash Dr.Jit or generate undefined behavior when debug mode is enabled.
 If you do, then you have likely found a bug and we would appreciate a bug report with a minimal reproducer.